mohsengham/miniload/readme.txt

 == Description ==

 **MiniLoad** is a comprehensive WooCommerce performance optimization plugin that dramatically improves your store's speed and user experience.
+Fully compatible with WooCommerce HPOS (High-Performance Order Storage).

 = 🚀 Key Features =